 What Is Senolytic Treatment?

+What is senolytic therapy?
 Senolytic drugs are agents that selectively cause the death of senescent cells.
 These cells accumulate in many tissues as we age and at sites of disease in multiple chronic illnesses.
 The best senolytic supplements may contain quercetin or fisetin.
 These are shown to decrease senescent cells and increase longevity.

 What Do Senolytic Drugs Do?

 Cellular senescence is a contributing factor in aging and diseases that are common among older people.
 Senolytic drugs that selectively kill senescent cells may delay the aging process.
-These drugs may also increase longevity and youthfulness.
+Senolytic drugs may also increase longevity and youthfulness.

 Is Quercetin a Senolytic?